 When you’ve found the page, click or tap anywhere on it to select it.

 Step 2: Select the whole page

 It might sound like you’ve already done this step, but this is so that Word knows that you want to delete the whole page, not just some of the content on it.
 Open the Go To function (Ctrl + G, or Option + CMD + G if you’re on a Mac) and type page in the Enter Page Number box.
 Then select Go To (or press Enter on your keyboard) followed by Close.

 Microsoft Word doesn’t have a dedicated page deletion tool, but now that we’ve selected the whole page, we can delete it very easily.
 Double-check that you’ve selected the entirety of the page you want to delete, and then press the Delete key.

 How to delete a blank page in Word

 Most text editors, Word included, have a habit of creating blank pages at the end of your document for seemingly no reason.
 Deleting those before you fire it off to your boss (here’s how to recall it if you didn’t) or the printer is usually a good idea.
 To make the process as fast as possible, you can use a couple of quick methods.

-Step 1: To find the blank page(s), we want to open up the Navigation Pane.
+Step 1: To find the blank page(s), open up the Navigation pane.
 You can do so by selecting View from the top menu and making sure that the Navigation Pane box is ticked.
 That should open up a new column on the left-hand side, showing all the pages in your document.
 If it doesn’t, make sure to select the Pages tab in it.

 Step 2: Scroll through the list to find the blank page(s) you want to delete.
 Pick one and double click or tap it to jump straight to it.